nggit/netizen/README.md

 ## Features
 * Symmetrical interface, e.g. `client.send()` vs `await client.send()`
+* The `retries` parameter makes it resilient and prevents flaky tests
 * ~500 lines of code
 * No dependencies other than the [Python Standard Library](https://docs.python.org/3/library/index.html)